honeycombio/refinery/config.md

 ### `APIKey`

-APIKey is the API key used to send Honeycomb metrics via OTel.
+APIKey is the API key used to send Honeycomb metrics via OpenTelemetry.

-Specifies the API key used when refinery sends its own metrics.
 It is recommended that you create a separate team and key for Refinery metrics.
-If this is blank, Refinery will not set the Honeycomb-specific headers for OTel, and your APIHost must be set to a valid OTel endpoint.
+If this is blank, then Refinery will not set the Honeycomb-specific headers for OpenTelemetry, and your `APIHost` must be set to a valid OpenTelemetry endpoint.

 - Not eligible for live reload.
 - Type: `string`
 - Example: `SetThisToAHoneycombKey`
+- Environment variable: `REFINERY_METRICS_OTEL_API_KEY, HONEYCOMB_API_KEY`

 ### `Dataset`

-Dataset is the Honeycomb dataset to which OTel metrics will be sent.

-Specifies the dataset to which refinery sends its own OTel metrics.
+Dataset is the Honeycomb dataset that Refinery sends its OpenTelemetry metrics.

-Only used if APIKey is specified.
+Only used if `APIKey` is specified.

 - Not eligible for live reload.
 - Type: `string`